-1. The owner will be solely responsible for providing at all times during the study a fully qualified and experienced crew.
-The normal daily workload for gear maintenance, baiting, deployment/retrieval of fishing gear, and handling of fish have shown that the necessary crew must consist of at least a vessel captain plus two (2) to three (3) additional crew members for this type of experiment.

-- Submitting a tender with less than this complement of crew may result in your operation being excluded from consideration. - 2.
+- 1. The owner will be solely responsible for providing at all times during the study a fully qualified and experienced crew.
+The normal daily workload for gear maintenance, baiting, deployment/retrieval of fishing gear, and handling of fish have shown that the necessary crew must consist of at least a vessel captain plus three (3) to four (4) additional crew members for this type of experiment.
+Submitting a tender with less than this complement of crew may result in your operation being excluded from consideration. - 2.
 The vessel captain must possess any required U.S.A.
-Coast Guard or maritime licenses or certifications applicable to the vessel and charter region of operation. - The vessel captain shall have a minimum of three (3) years of longline fishing experience as a master of a comparable-sized vessel and be competent in the use of modern navigational equipment. - 4.
+Coast Guard or maritime licenses or certifications applicable to the vessel and charter region of operation. - 3.
+The vessel captain shall have a minimum of three (3) years of longline fishing experience as a master of a comparable-sized vessel and be competent in the use of modern navigational equipment. - 4.
 The vessel captain is responsible for being knowledgeable and adhering to all state, federal and international laws pertaining to commercial fishing.
 This includes fishing regulations, area closures (rockfish, sea lion rookeries, etc.), state or federal No Discharge Zones (sewage/blackwater), MARPOL (International Convention for the Prevention of Pollution from Ships) and the COLREGs (International Regulations for Preventing Collisions at Sea). - 5.
-At least two (2) crew shall have a minimum of three (3) years of Pacific halibut longline fishing experience and be competent in longline construction and repair, hand-baiting methods, and fish release techniques.
-The remaining crew must be capable in longline repair, hand-baiting methods, and fish release. - 6.
+At least two (2) crew shall have a minimum of three (3) years of Pacific halibut longline fishing experience and be competent in longline construction and repair, hand-baiting methods, and Pacific halibut dressing and icing techniques.
+The remaining crew must be capable in longline repair, hand-baiting methods, and Pacific halibut dressing and icing. - 6.
 The vessel captain and crew will be responsible for all phases of gear maintenance and the daily setting and hauling of the fishing gear. - 7.
 The crew will be responsible for loading and unloading all vessel supplies prior to, during and after the charter. - 8.
+The crew will be responsible for offloading any fish sold during the project.

-All catch must be carefully released from the hook.
-This includes shark and skate species as well.
-Rockfish and Pacific cod must be returned to depth with a descender device to minimize mortality due to barotrauma if possible. - 9.
+- 9. All catch not retained must be carefully released from the hook.
+This includes all shark and skate species.
+Vessels encountering tail-wrapped shark specimens shall make every effort to release the animal unharmed. - 10.
+The vessel captain and crew will be responsible for the dressing and icing of all fish.
+Crewmember(s) must be available (as required) for dressing Pacific halibut while the gear is being hauled. - 11.
 Fishing plans must be mutually agreeable to the IPHC Secretariat and the vessel captain.
-The vessel captain will communicate to the IPHC Secretariat on a daily basis all changes to fishing plans and contingencies as they develop. - 10.
+The vessel captain will communicate to the IPHC Secretariat on a daily basis all changes to fishing plans and contingencies as they develop. - 12.
 All vessel personnel are expected to conduct themselves in a professional manner at all times.
-If a conflict arises, the IPHC will reevaluate staffing options and work with the vessel owner, vessel captain, and crew to resolve the conflict. - 11.
+If a conflict arises, the IPHC will reevaluate staffing options and work with the vessel owner, vessel captain, and crew to resolve the conflict. - 13.
 The vessel captain and crew shall create a working environment that is free from intimidation and harassment (verbal, physical, or sexual).
-Please refer to Appendix II for further information regarding harassment and professional work environments. - 12.
+Please refer to Appendix II for further information regarding harassment and professional work environments. - 14.
 All vessel captains and crewmembers must be acceptable to the IPHC.
 The IPHC may require the replacement of any crewmember during the charter if found unacceptable in skill, experience, or behaviour.